 I learned this ancient craft of gathering from the fields and woods while caring for resources in Piedmontese, my mother tongue.
 I am one of the last generation in my family to carry this language.

 I then followed my passion for the arts and graduated with a Bachelors degree.
-As part of a performance art class where I had the opportunity to make films, contribute to festivals and present my own unique artworks, I found the platform to highlight the misuse and waste of these ‘weeds’ by land managers.
+Under the ‘art’ label I had the opportunity to make films, contribute to festivals and present my own unique artworks.
+I found a platform to highlight the misuse and waste of these ‘weeds’ by land managers.
 I saw many of the plants I valued being wasted.
-The knowledge I had brought with me, began to emerge through these stories, returning botanical literacy and therefor reconnecting communities.
+The knowledge I had brought with me began to emerge through these stories, returning botanical literacy and therefor reconnecting communities.

 The dandelions, nettles, mulberries and edible mushrooms of my childhood are also here in this country, alongside some incredible native produce.